joshgerdes/jekyll-uno/_drafts/capturing-virtual-machine-images-and-snapshots-in-azure-using-wvdadmin.md

 12. ![](/uploads/snapshot-restore_verify.png)
 13. You may also start the VM from WVDAdmin, by right-clicking on the Virtual Server after the snapshot restore and click: Start
 14. ![](/uploads/wvdadmin-startvm.png)
+15. Verify that your Virtual Machine is back up and running and remove any unneeded snapshots and disks from the Azure Portal, to reduce additional costs.
+If you intend to keep any around, make sure you add appropriate Tags and a review date.

 A few things to note: